fbpx

 Should I do a luau in Kona or Hilo?

-There are far more luaus in Kona than Hilo.
+There are far more luaus in Kona than in Hilo.
 Right now, there is only one Hilo luau.
-So your best bet is to book a Kona luau that fits into the rest of your Big Island itinerary.
+So, your best bet is to book a Kona luau that fits into the rest of your Big Island itinerary.

 Is there alcohol at the Voyagers of the Pacific Luau in Kona Hawaii?

 Absolutely!
-There’s a bar as soon as you enter plus staff go around throughout the evening with trays of mai tais and other tropical cocktails.
+As soon as you enter, there’s a bar, and staff go around throughout the evening with trays of mai tais and other tropical cocktails.
 These are all complimentary and included in your luau admission.
 They also have non-alcoholic options like soda and fruit punch.

 How far away is the Royal Kona Luau from the rest of Kona?

-It’s located right in the middle of the popular Ali’i Drive strip.
-It’s about 1 mile from the Courtyard by Marriott’s King Kamehameha Beach Hotel.
+It’s located in the middle of the popular Ali’i Drive strip, about one mile from the Courtyard by Marriott’s King Kamehameha Beach Hotel.

 What is a Luau and What Can You Expect at One?